ibm-cloud-docs/loadbalancer-service/troubleshooting-provisioning.md

 {:download: .download}

 # Load Balancer Provisioning Troubleshooting
-This topic provides information on common issues you may encounter while creating a new instance of IBM Cloud Load Balancer.
+This topic provides information on common issues you may encounter while creating a new instance of IBM© Cloud Load Balancer.

 ## Insufficient IP addresses in your subnet
 IBM Cloud Load Balancer requires at least two free IP addresses from its private subnet.
 In addition, if the load balancer is a public load balancer and the **IBM system pool** option is not used, then at least two free IP addresses are needed from your public subnet as well.